datacarpentry/image-processing/_episodes/05-creating-histograms.md

 keypoints:
 - "We can load images in grayscale by passing the `as_gray=True` parameter to the `skimage.io.imread()` function."
-- "We can create histograms o images with the `cv2.calcHist()` function."
+- "We can create histograms o images with the `np.histogram` function."
-- "We can separate the RGB channels of an image with the `cv2.split()` function."
+- "We can separate the RGB channels of an image using slicing operations."
 - "We can display histograms using the `matplotlib pyplot` `figure()`, `title()`, `xlabel()`, `ylabel()`, `xlim()`, `plot()`, and `show()` functions."
 ---